 If you want to protect your subscription payment information, take advantage of the provider’s Bitcoin payment option.

-NordVPN is, in my not-so-humble opinion, the best way to access American Netflix, no matter where you’re located.
+NordVPN is, in my not-so-humble opinion, the best way to enjoy American Netflix, no matter where you’re located.

 The provider keeps their customers’ online activities undercover, opens up access to Netflix via their wide-ranging global server coverage, provides excellent customer support, and keeps your video entertainment streaming smooth via their fast connections.